 There are a couple of things here that are unfortunate.

-Firstly, this really only works with single valued functions, i.e. .
-There's not a great way (that I'm aware of) to cache by "a bunch of objects".
+Firstly, this really only works with single valued functions, i.e. $$f(x):x\rightarrow y$$.
+There’s not a great way (that I’m aware of) to cache by “a bunch of objects”.
 Secondly, if your function returns null for some input, the value is essentially not cached.
 Dictionary::hasOwnProperty really only works for string keys, and our key could be an object.
-Thirdly, flash.utils.Dictionary isn't a big fan of Function keys, so memoize(memoize(f)) may do something crazy.
+Thirdly, flash.utils.Dictionary isn’t a big fan of Function keys, so memoize(memoize(f)) may do something crazy.

 That's it!
 Quick post!